 Pedro Hernandez is the son of immigrant agricultural workers.
 His experiences growing up in Watsonville, serving as a student trustee for the local school board, set in motion his commitment to community empowerment at a young age.

 Pedro brings both experience and passion to electoral reform and community advocacy.
 He worked as an Associate at the Law Office of Robert Rubin where he specialized in claims under the California Voting Rights Act.
 He served as Editor-in-Chief of the Hastings Race & Poverty Law Journal, and as Political Chair at UC Hastings La Raza Law Students Association.
 He previously served as an Education Equity Fellow at Public Advocates, clerked at the Equal Justice Society and California Rural Legal Assistance (CRLA), and externed at the U.S. Department of Education’s Office of Civil Rights.

-Pedro earned his B.A. in Political Science, with a minor in American Studies, from the University of California, Davis in 2006; and J.D. from the University of California, Hastings College of the Law in 2014.
-While at Hastings, he served as Editor-in-Chief of the Hastings Race & Poverty Law Journal.
+Pedro previously served as the Deputy Director of FairVote California.
+He earned his bachelor's degree in Political Science, with a minor in American Studies, from the University of California, Davis; and J.D. from the University of California, Hastings College of the Law, where he earned recognition for his outstanding achievement in providing pro bono legal services.